If your new Pixel 2 has screen burn-in here's what to do

 What is screen burn-in?

-Screen burn-in is when an image or parts of an image remain on the screen even when not actively displayed.
+Screen burn-in (also called "differential aging") is when an image or parts of an image remain on the screen even when not actively displayed.
 For example, you might notice a faint version of the navigation bar on the bottom of the display despite the bar not actually being on the screen.
 Some early plasma television screens were notorious for screen burn-in.

 You bought it from Google within the past 15 days

-Note: Editor's note: This story has been updated to reflect Google's new 2-year warranty for the Pixel 2 and Pixel 2 XL.